 Road traffic lawyers

 If you have been charged with a driving offence, you must enlist the help of a specialist road traffic law firm.
-Road traffic law is a complex and detailed area of law and requires the use of a specialist solicitor.
-We are expert motoring solicitors, and we can help you keep your licence.
+Road traffic law is a complex and detailed area of law and requires the use of a specialist lawyer.
+We are expert motoring lawyers, and we can help you keep your licence.
 You may get Legal Aid for driving offences as we are registered with the Scottish Legal Aid Board (SLAB).
-Contact our road traffic lawyers today.
+If you need traffic offence lawyers free advice, call now.

 Road Traffic offences FAQ

 Road Traffic Offences are the most common charges that anyone can find themselves facing in the criminal courts.
 As soon as you drive a vehicle, numerous rules apply to the vehicle itself and how the vehicle is driven.
 Some of the charges that may result from bad driving can be extremely serious, others relatively minor.
 Similarly, penalties can be serious such as disqualification from driving or rather lenient small fines.

 It is, therefore, essential that you obtain the correct advice as soon as possible.
 We have lawyers experienced in Road Traffic Law, and who may make the difference between keeping your licence or losing it.
 There are a few serious charges where a custodial sentence may be the courts’ main consideration, e.g. causing death by dangerous driving.
 Our traffic offence lawyers free advice hotline can help you keep your licence.